eventlet/eventlet/doc/threading.rst

 By default there are 20 threads in the pool, but you can configure this by setting the environment variable ``EVENTLET_THREADPOOL_SIZE`` to the desired pool size before importing tpool.

+Alternatively you can also set the number of threads in the pool to any value after importing tpool using the ``set_num_threads`` method as long as you haven't called the ``execute`` method.
+If the ``execute`` method has already been called, only increases to the thread pool size will take immediate effect, lower values will not take effect until we kill all the existing threads with a call to ``killall``.

 .. automodule:: eventlet.tpool
 	:members: